The asymmetry of Thurston's earthquake flow: The centralizer of the earthquake flow

 In this section we show that the extended centralizer of the earthquake flow is trivial.

 \begin{proposition} $C_\pm(E)=E$. \end{proposition}

 We proceed in several steps, starting with the following geometric result.

-\begin{lemma} Let $X$ and $Y$ be a pair of compact, connected, and orientable diffeomorphic hyperbolic surfaces with one or two totally geodesic boundary components.
+\begin{lemma} Let $X$ and $Y$ be a pair of compact, connected, and orientable diffeomorphic hyperbolic surfaces with at least one totally geodesic boundary component.
 Suppose that, for some pair of markings on $X$ and $Y$, the lengths of the boundary components of $X$ agree with those of $Y$, and, for every simple closed curve, the length of its geodesic representative on $Y$ is at most the length of its geodesic representative on $X$.
 Then, $X$ and $Y$ are isometric. \end{lemma}

 An analogous statement for closed surfaces is well known \cite[Theorem 3.1]{Thu98}.
 We do not know if the exact statement of Lemma \ref{lem:nor_part_1} has appeared before in the literature, but in any case, a short proof is possible from known results.